 In the face of these obstacles, BFBS staff began to employ new strategies of advertising and tried to prevent potential buyers from learning that the books sold by colporteurs were in fact Bibles.
-This started in 1874, when José Carvalho instructed the colporteurs of Rio de Janeiro to carry only portions of the text with them during the Holy Weeks and not to hold long conversations with people.
-As the strategy proved successful, these practices of using only the days of the Catholic calendar to sell books and of avoiding the use of the words ‘Bible’ and ‘Testament’ in colporteurs’ advertising were subsequently employed consistently, which explains why sales of portions of the text outnumbered those of Bibles from 1874 onwards (see Table 2.1).
+This started in 1874, when José Carvalho instructed the colporteurs of Rio de Janeiro to carry only portions of the text with them during the Holy Week and not to hold long conversations with people.
+In the 1880s this method was extended to All Souls’ day and Christmas.
+As the strategy proved successful, these practices of selling only portions of the Bible in Christian holidays and of avoiding the use of the words ‘Bible’ and ‘Testament’ in colporteurs’ advertising were subsequently employed consistently, which explains why sales of portions of the text outnumbered those of Bibles from 1874 onwards (see Table 2.1).

 [A]A Transatlantic Circulation of Protestant Books

 While the Brazilian staff of the BFBS circulated an increasing number of Bibles and portions of the text in the country, the Religious Tract Society, another London-based Evangelical organisation, also played an important role in disseminating Christian literature among the Brazilian public.
-RTS administrators also held Evangelical notions of scriptural agency, representing religious texts as silent messengers whose reach was broader than that of the missionaries (Fyfe 2004: 170).
+RTS administrators also held Evangelical notions of textual agency, representing religious texts as silent messengers whose reach was broader than that of the missionaries (Fyfe 2004: 170).
 Founded in 1799, and inspired by the spirit of British evangelicalism, the RTS also operated on a global level and reached transnational audiences in the nineteenth century.
 Unlike the BFBS, though, the Tract Society ‘did not draft a “fundamental principle” on the basis of which the various denominations could cooperate’ (Martin 1983: 153).
 Its objective was simply to apply the funds collected through subscriptions, donations and contributions to the production and circulation of Christian literature at home and abroad.
 As the volume of tracts submitted for the approval of the RTS increased exponentially, its committee slowly hammered out most of its regulations on the publication and examination of texts (ibid.: 154–5).
 Moreover, throughout the nineteenth century, the Tract Society did not appoint a subcommittee or staff in Brazil.
 Instead of employing agents, superintendents and colporteurs, the RTS decided to support established missionaries in the country, either from Protestant denominations or from non-sectarian organisations.

 The American Presbyterian missionary Emmanuel Vanorden was the person who corresponded most frequently with the RTS committee in London, which constantly supplied him with books, tracts, illustrations, reams of paper and, later, a printing press and electrotypes.
 BFBS superintendent João dos Santos and missionaries of the South American Missionary Society also received books and tracts, which then circulated in the country along pre-existing routes of distribution.
 The Presbyterian periodical Imprensa Evangelica, published in Rio de Janeiro, frequently advertised RTS books and tracts, which were sold at low prices in Evangelical bookshops in Rio and São Paulo.
 Therefore, despite the absence of RTS personnel acting in Brazil, the Society was able to benefit from and support a wide range of missionary societies.